Bealby/grandpas-pocket-watch-shop/README.md

   when dates can take different formats.

 - Calendar Settings:
   - No manual input by user.
   - No dates allowed prior to "today's" date plus
     5 days.
   - Bookings can only be made 5 days in advance, to allow the shop owner to prepare accordingly

-- Calendar settings allow for good defensive design and prevent users inputting dates that are redudant for the shop owner.
+- Calendar settings allow for good defensive design and prevent users inputting dates that are redundant for the shop owner.

 - A bold, `CONFIRM APPOINTMENT` button is displayed at